-In March of 2013, I accepted a marketing/design position at Seattle’s FloScan Instrument Company, the parent entity of RacerMate, Inc. With nearly 40 years in the indoor bike trainer industry, RacerMate’s CompuTrainer is unrivaled.
+In March of 2013, I accepted a marketing/design position at Seattle’s FloScan Instrument Company, the parent entity of RacerMate, Inc. With nearly 40 years in the indoor bike trainer industry, RacerMate’s CompuTrainer was unrivaled.

-I came onboard as part of a trio of marketing and design specialists, and immediately got to work on updated print collateral to illuminate the complex science behind our award-winning trainer.
+I came onboard as part of a trio of marketing and design specialists and immediately got to work on updated print collateral to illuminate the complex science behind our award-winning trainer.

 With a few brochures, flyers, and magazine ads under my belt, our team quickly turned attention to an ailing website, weak branding, and lackluster online presence.
 With 4 months and a tight budget, I headed a 3-man team that successfully launched a brand new RacerMate website (since retired) in the Summer of 2014.
 A professionally produced advertising video quickly followed, a hopeful turn in the trajectory of RacerMate and CompuTrainer.